 versions of pip.
 If you don’t want these wheels and want to install from

 The included GDAL library is fairly minimal, providing only the format drivers that ship with GDAL and are enabled by default.
 To get access to more formats, you must build from a source distribution (see below).

 Binary wheels for other operating systems will be available in a future release.

-Binary wheels for rasterio and GDAL are created by Christoph Gohlke and are available from his website.
+Binary wheels for rasterio < 1.3 and GDAL < 3.5 for Windows 64bit and 32bit were created by Christoph Gohlke and are currently available from his website.

 Installing with Anaconda

 To install rasterio on the Anaconda Python distribution, please visit the rasterio conda-forge page for install instructions.
 This build is maintained separately from the rasterio distribution on PyPi and packaging issues should be addressed on the rasterio conda-forge issue tracker.

 Rasterio is a Python C extension and to build you’ll need a working compiler (XCode on OS X etc).
 You’ll also need Numpy preinstalled; the Numpy headers are required to run the rasterio setup script.
 Numpy has to be installed (via the indicated requirements file) before rasterio can be installed.
 See rasterio’s Travis configuration for more guidance.